Is your skin sensitive?

 If you have an imbalance in the skin’s pH, chances are you have an impaired acid mantle.

 The acid mantle creates an invisible film over the skin, which protects our skin against environmental, pollutants, bacterial and fungal infections,

 Preventing toxins to penetrate the epidermis (the outer layer of skin) can lead to unhealthy skin conditions.

 Follow the link if you’d like to discover more about the role of the acid mantle.

 The short answer is yes!
 Skincare products need to be formulated in the range of around 5-6.

 If the pH scale goes beyond this on either side, it could potentially undermine the skin’s acid mantle and barrier function.

 Unfortunately, there are some unscrupulous manufacturers, who are only concerned with the bottom line,

-They load their products with cheap Alcohols and harsh ingredients, which literally strip the skin, causing inflammation and breakouts.
+They load their products with cheap Alcohol and harsh ingredients, which literally strip the skin, causing inflammation and breakouts.